Case Studies

 The Challenge

-Finally, growing profits for city centre businesses is important to the council, so they sought a solution that would allow them to identify how long people dwell in the centre for and how often they visit.
-This information would help them to work out what can actually improve dwell time and ultimately lead to people spending more money whilst in the city centre.
+Finally, growing profits for city center businesses is important to the council, so they sought a solution that would allow them to identify how long people dwell in the center for and how often they visit.
+This information would help them to work out what can actually improve dwell time and ultimately lead to people spending more money whilst in the city center.

 Discussions & Installation